19.9 Summary

 .

 These tools enable developers to implement complex data structures, manage shared state, and build concurrent applications without sacrificing Rust’s core promise of memory safety.
 They replace the need for manual memory management found in C and mitigate issues sometimes encountered with C++ smart pointers (like dangling raw pointers or undetected cycles) by integrating deeply with the borrow checker and employing runtime checks or atomic operations where necessary.
-Choosing the right smart pointer for the specific ownership and concurrency requirements is key to writing idiomatic and robust Rust code.
+Choosing the right smart pointer (or combination) for the specific ownership, mutability, and concurrency requirements is key to writing idiomatic and robust Rust code.